 Black Friday bargain?
 Check twice!

-Our research shows a major increase in phishing kit activity between September and November 2021, specifically targeting retail and e-commerce platforms such as Amazon in the run up to Black Friday.
-There’s been a 397.5% increase in domains associated with phishing kits from September to November.
-At the time of writing, November is on course to exceed October – and we expect this rise to continue well into the Christmas period.
+Our research showed a major increase in phishing kit activity between September and November 2021, specifically targeting retail and e-commerce platforms such as Amazon in the run up to Black Friday.
+There was a 397.5% increase in domains associated with phishing kits from September to November – and this trend has continued over the 2022 Thanksgiving and Christmas period.

-Our findings also show that Amazon is being targeted in a big way.
+Our findings also showed that Amazon is being targeted in a big way.

 As the e-commerce platform of choice for many people, it’s a prime target.
 Between October and November, we saw a 55% increase in kits targeting Amazon as cybercriminals got their phishing infrastructure in place to catch unsuspecting online shoppers ahead of Black Friday.